 Is Minecraft educational?

-Many educators and parents have found that Minecraft can be a useful tool for teaching a wide range of subjects, including math, science, engineering, and creative problem-solving.
-The open-ended nature of the game allows players to explore and learn at their own pace.
+Many educators and parents have found Minecraft can be useful for teaching a wide range of subjects, including math, science, engineering, and creative problem-solving.
+The game’s open-ended nature allows players to explore and learn at their own pace.

 Can you play Minecraft offline?